sparrowcode/PermissionsKit/README.md

 ## Contact
 If you have any requirements to develop any application or UI, write to me at hello@ivanvorobei.by.
 I am developing iOS apps and creates designs too.
 I use `swift` for developing projects.
 For requesting more functionality, you should create a new issue.
 Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)

-## Xcode Shop
-I have a store where I sell applications and modules for Xcode projects.
-You can find ready-made applications or custom animations.
-I regularly update the code.
-Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
-In website you can find preview and for some items link in AppStore